Oppdal Municipality: Churches

-The Church of Norway has three parishes (sokn) within the municipality of Oppdal.
+The Church of Norway has three parishes (sokn) within Oppdal Municipality.
 It is part of the Gauldal prosti (deanery) in the Diocese of Nidaros.

 History

+Prehistory

 Oppdal is an alpine community which dates back to the Norwegian Iron Age.
-It is located at a crossroads for traffic from Trondheim, the Dovrefjell mountain range, and Sunndal on the west coast.
+It is located at a crossroads for traffic from Trondheim, the Dovrefjell mountain range, and Sunndal Municipality on the west coast.
 This is reflected in the three rays in the coat-of-arms.

 Oppdal was first settled sometime before 600 CE.
-By then there were about 50 farms in the area, and this number grew by about 20 more in the Viking Era.
+By then there were about 50 farms in the area, and this number grew by about 20 more in the Viking Age.
 There are remnants of over 700 Pagan grave mounds from the time at Vang, in which jewelry and other pieces from the British Isles were found.
 This indicates that the area was relatively affluent and participated in the Viking trade.
 Much of the affluence was likely derived from the availability of game, both in the area and from nearby mountain ranges.
 Several game traps can still be seen in mountains around Oppdal, particularly ditches for reindeer.
 There have been more than 80 finds of at least two different types of arrowheads in the area.

 Archeological finds in Oppdal indicate that there were less pronounced economic disparities than elsewhere in Norway.
 Communal efforts to hold off famine and share burdens appear to have been common throughout several centuries.

+Middle Ages

 During the Christian era, Pagan shrines and grave mounds were replaced by churches and chapels.
 Five rural churches were built in Oppdal at the time, in Vang, Ålbu, Lønset, Lo, and Nordskogen.
 The Oppdal Church, built to replace an earlier stave church in 1653, stands to this day.

 Oppdal was a stop for pilgrims on their way to the St. Olav shrine at the Nidaros Cathedral in Trondheim during the Middle Ages.
 As a result of the heavy stream of pilgrims who followed the Pilgrim's Route prior to the Reformation, King Eystein erected mountain stations where the pilgrims could find food and shelter.
 Kongsvoll, located on the Driva River along the route where pilgrims passed from the Gudbrandsdal valley into Oppdal was one of these stations, and is still an inn today.
 Drivstua, further north, was another.

 Oppdal was particularly affected by the Black Plague, which led to the abandonment of a number of farms.
 With a worsening of the climate, the community hadn't recovered 170 years later, and there were only 35 farms and 350 people left.
 Only one church at Vang was still in use.
 As late as 1742, people in Oppdal died of hunger.